Onboarding New Members

 Confirm Mobile Phone Numbers / Email Addresses

 All ClassDo users need ready access to either their registered email or mobile phone for logging into their online collaboration.
-This is so that they can receive their one-time verification code in their registered email address or mobile number.
 Hence, do confirm with new room members that they will have access to the same mobile phone or email address that they have registered with.

 - The go-to guide for system requirements, internet speed, device settings

-- How to join a room by invite
+- How to join a room by invite, or

 - How to run the built-in device test to ensure the room member is device-ready for online lesson